Computing Shortest Paths among Curved Obstacles in the Plane: The Proof of Lemma

 Based on Lemma \ref{lem:70} and Observations \ref{obser:numberofS1} and \ref{obser:numberofS2}, we prove the following lemma.

-\lemmaspace \begin{lemma} The number $|S|$ of all special enqueue operations in Phase II of the entire algorithm is $O(n+k)$. \end{lemma} \lemmaspace \begin{proof} Consider an arbitrary atom $A$ in a good pseudo-triangulation at a moment $\xi_0$ during the algorithm ($A$ may have been reversed).
+\begin{lemma} The number $|S|$ of all special enqueue operations in Phase II of the entire algorithm is $O(n+k)$. \end{lemma}

+\begin{proof} Consider an arbitrary atom $A$ in a good pseudo-triangulation at a moment $\xi_0$ during the algorithm ($A$ may have been reversed).
 First, it is important to note that $A$ can be involved in a special enqueue operation only if $A$ is an obstacle arc and the special enqueue operation is for processing a flip operation on a minimal bitangent $b$ such that $A$ is on $\partial T$ with $T\in \{Rtri(\varphi(b)), Ltri(\varphi(b))\}$.
 In the following, we show that the atom $A$ can be involved in at most two special enqueue operations before its next reversal (if any).
 If $A$ is not an obstacle arc, the above statement simply holds.
 We assume $A$ is an obstacle arc.
 We assume that the discussion below is on the time period after the moment $\xi_0$ and before the next reversal of $A$ (if any), unless otherwise stated.

 If the atom $A$ is not involved in any special enqueue operation in the algorithm later on, then we are done.
 Otherwise, suppose at a later moment $\xi_1>\xi_0$, $A$ is involved in a special enqueue operation for processing the flip of a minimal bitangent $t_1$.
 Without loss of generality, we assume that $A$ is on $\partial Rtri(\varphi(t_1))$.
 Then, by Observation \ref{obser:numberofS1}, the obstacle arc $\calP_{back}(A)$ is reversed due to the flip of $t_1$.
 By Lemma \ref{lem:70}, $\calP_{back}(A)$ cannot be reversed again later in the algorithm.